arnold518/ai-study/mfdnn/1/README.md

-# Example of GD and SGD
+# Examples of GD and SGD

 For the least squares problem